rich-p-rich/beekeeping-with-honey-bees-p1/README.md

 - Homepage: two additional images to display either side of the honey bee image to fill out the space either side of it on larger screens
   ![Laptop space either side of bee](documentation/documentation-images/homepage-bee-improvement.PNG)
+- Beekeeping page: I would like to implement a feature on mobile screens whereby you tap the image to reveal the 'pass notes' text, as I think this would be more user-friendly.
 - Beekeeping equipment and schedule: this would go from the basic beekeeping equipment you need to get started to more specialist equipment for harvesting honey and treating varroa mites which are a major pest and long-term threat to the survival of the European Honey Bee.
 - A gallery of images and videos about bees and beekeeping, together with videos of my bees in their hives.
 - Swarm page: information on why bees swarm, how to prevent (discourage) it as a beekeeper, what to do if you find one and videos of swarms in action